Latest Update on NEET Counselling Seat Allotment Result 2026

 Change Details

-Stricter Adherence to Deadlines Fixed timelines with no extensions
+Stricter Adherence to Deadlines Fixed timelines with no extensions; penalty for missing deadlines.

-Streamlined Allotment Process Single window system for all steps
+Streamlined Allotment Single window system for all steps; centralised grievance redressal.

 NEET Counselling Seat Allotment Results